Types of Goldendoodle Demystified: Generations and More

 F1 Goldendoodles: First Generation Hybrids

 F1 Goldendoodles are the result of breeding a purebred Golden Retriever with a purebred Poodle, resulting in a genetic mix of 50% each.
-This generation benefits from hybrid vigor, often displaying improved health and vitality compared to their purebred parents.
+This generation benefits from hybrid vigor, often displaying improved health and vitality compared to the parents that are purebred dogs.
 F1 Goldendoodles can also have a flat coat, which lacks furnishings and sheds less compared to purebred Golden Retrievers.

 F1b Goldendoodles: First Generation Backcross